gamesbook/protograf/docs/source/core_shapes.rst

 Example 1.
 ++++++++++

-.. |txt| image:: images/defaults/text.png
+.. |t01| image:: images/defaults/text.png
    :width: 330

 ===== ======
-|txt| This example shows the shape constructed using the command with only
+|t01| This example shows the shape constructed using the command with only
       defaults except for the **text** property; this is changed from a blank string otherwise there would not be anything to see!: